thomasgruebl/quic-exfil/README.md

 https://172.19.0.8:6901
 ```

-Log in with the default password <i>headless</i> and open Firefox in each container to manually generate QUIC traffic (e.g., by visiting sites like Cloudflare or Google).
+Log in with the default password <i>headless</i> and open your browser in each container to manually generate QUIC traffic (e.g., by visiting sites like Cloudflare or Google, which already use the QUIC protocol).

-Running the benign QUIC Server on the Host VM:
+Running the benign QUIC server on the Host VM:

+The benign QUIC server was used to create fingerprints of benign connection migrations.
 The base virtual machine (host) runs the quiche server to listen for and accept QUIC connections (including active migrations):

 ```sh
 ./target/release/quiche-server \